What Causes Dog Warts? And What You Should Do About Them

 Dog Wart Causes

 Dog warts are caused by the canine oral papillomavirus, which is a different virus than the one that causes warts in humans.
-The canine oral papillomavirus is highly contagious between dogs and transmitted via direct contact with warts on an infected dog, or through direct contact with the virus in the infected dog’s environment.
-Typically, a dog will only pick up the virus if their skin is injured, if their immune system is compromised, or if their immune system is immature.
+The canine oral papillomavirus is highly contagious between dogs and transmitted via direct contact with warts on an infected dog or through direct contact with the virus in the infected dog’s environment.
+Typically, a dog will only pick up the virus if their skin is injured, if its immune system is compromised, or if its immune system is immature.
 This explains why puppies and young dogs are commonly affected.

 The incubation period for the papillomavirus is 1 to 2 months, so you will only begin seeing symptoms after that time has passed.